skohub-io/swib20-workshop/README.md

 # SkoHub Workshop at SWIB20

 This repository contains material for the [SkoHub workshop at SWIB20](https://swib.org/swib20/programme.html#abs08).
-The workshop includes short video presentatios and hands-on exercises, which can be explored via the [**overview page**](resources/README.md).
+The workshop includes short video presentations and hands-on exercises, which can be explored via the [**overview page**](resources/README.md).

 ## Prerequisites